h-dashti/Electrical-Discharge/README.md

 # Electrical-Discharge
+Simulation of electrical discharge in an inhomogenous isulator uisng c++.

 *compile command*: g++ Main.cpp

-We develop a model of an electrical discharge in inhomogenous isulator. (for example lighting ).
+We develop a model of an electrical discharge in an inhomogenous isulator (e.g., lighting ).
 When an elctrical discharging occurs the elctrical potential phi, staistfy Laplace equation( Laplaican(phi) = 0 ).
 The model specified by these steps:

 1- Consider a large boundary circle of radius R and place charge source at origin.
 Choose the potential phi=0 at the origin(ocuiped site)
 	and phi=1 for sites on circumference of the circle.
 The radius R should be larger than the radius of the growing pattern.